NLeSC/collab-demos/demos/emetabolomics/README.md

 # Demo usage

-You're probably going to need to explain a little bit about LC/MS'es.
+You're probably going to need to explain a little bit about LC-MS'es.
 Read up on it [here](mass-spectrometry-and-liquid-chromatography.md).

 Suggested story line:
 - show a picture of an LC/MS. It generates data.